mercyOyiwodu/mercyOyiwodu/README.md

 - 👯 I’m looking to collaborate with developers on many projects
 - 📦 Database i work with MongoDB and MySQL
 - 💬 Ask me about code and what i do
-- 📫 How to reach me: there's a link to my social media account om my profile
+- 📫 How to reach me: there's a link to my social media account on my profile
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i smile alot 😊